The land comprising Misty Peaks was acquired as a scenic reserve subject to the Reserves Act 1977 for the purpose of a new regional park in 2007.

 Aylmers Valley on the harbour/Akaroa side of the park contains an attractive boulder stream that runs all year.
 It has a notable waterfall (Newtons Waterfall).

 Recreation wise, the park’s proximity to Akaroa makes it especially useful for recreation.
 A range of opportunities are present with walking the most prevalent.
-The waterfall in the Aylmers Valley used to be a popular Akaroa walking destination in the early part of last century.
+The waterfall in the Aylmers Valley was a popular Akaroa walking destination in the early part of last century and still is today.